What is the Early Years Pupil Premium (EYPP)?

 The impact of the additional experiences in these key areas of learning can be seen by the increase in numbers of children achieving At or Above Typical for their age on exit from Nursery and by the high percentages of good or better progress.

-In 23/24 we continue to focus on CL but with a specific focus on The World through outdoor learning.
-Veronica will continue her project work around children's interests alongside their specific needs.
+In 25/26 we continue to focus on CL but with a specific focus on The World through outdoor learning.
+Adam will continue his project work around children's interests alongside their specific needs.

 EYPP Strategy Statement